feathersui/feathersui-starling/documentation/help/markdown/picker-list.md

 author: Josh Tynjala

 ---
-# How to use the Feathers PickerList component
+# How to use the Feathers `PickerList` component

-The `PickerList` class displays a `Button` that may be triggered to show a pop-up [List](list.html).
+The `PickerList` class displays a `Button` that may be triggered to show a [pop-up](pop-ups.html) [`List`](list.html).
 The way that the list is displayed may be customized for different platforms by changing the picker list's *pop-up content manager*.
 Several different options are available, including drop downs, callouts, and simply filling the stage vertically.

 ## The Basics

-Let's start by creating our picker list control:
+First, let's create a `PickerList` control and add it to the display list:

 ``` code
 var list:PickerList = new PickerList();